ChrisAkridge/IronArc/Documentation/Specification.md

 int* func(int a, int b, int c);
 ```

-To call this function with the arguments in IronArc, the first instruction to use is the `stackargs` instruction.
-This marks the start of the function's arguments, and any values pushed onto the stack are considered the function's arguments.
+To call this function with the arguments in IronArc, the arguments are pushed in the order they're defined in the function.

-All arguments are pushed in the order they appear in the function.
 In our example (with made-up addresses for the arguments):
 ```
 push DWORD *0x000000000000740A	// pushes a onto the stack push DWORD *0x0034009F00DB00A4	// pushes b onto the stack